- Course summary

 - Teaching staff

 - What our students say

 - Career and study progression

-This course allows you to develop your technical, supervisory and managerial skills for the hospitality business, with a focus on food-related subjects.
+This course will allow you to develop your technical, supervisory and managerial abilities within the context of the hospitality business.

 On this course you will learn about the management of hospitality products and services, and we will encourage you to develop a strategic approach to the ever-changing business, economic and social demands placed on the industry.

 All of our teaching staff are experienced hospitality practitioners, with many undertaking research, and others are recognised authors.

 Why choose this course?